HelgeKrueger/strava-activity-map/README.md

 ## Installation

+* Set your Strava access token in the environment variable $STRAVA_ACCESS_TOKEN
-* Edit `get_activities.js` with the information on your Strava access token and the time period.
+* Edit `get_activities.js` with the information on the time period.
 * Install required packages with
 ```
 nvm install